DivyaratanPopli/Kinship_Inference/README.md

 - samtools (version 1.15)
 - bcftools (version 1.15)

 We recommend using a conda environment with all these dependencies.
-You can use the kin-3.1.3-environment.yml file to create such an environment.
+You can use the kin-3.1.3-environment.yml file in pypackage folder to create such an environment.
 ```
 conda env create -f kin-3.1.3-environment.yml
 ```
 # Installation
-After downloading or cloning pypackage from this repository, you can install KINgaroo by typing from the terminal which should install all necessary dependencies:
+After downloading or cloning this repository, you will find the folders kin and kingaroo in the folder pypackage.
+You can install KINgaroo from the terminal:
 ```
 pip3 install _path_to_kingaroo
 ```
-Similarly, install kin:
+Similarly, install KIN:
 ```
 pip3 install _path_to_kin
 ```